Fall 2005 Class

 Credit Hours: 4

 Instructor: Roger F. Cram, Adjunct Faculty.
 B.A., Hiram College; M.B.A., Kent State University.
-Director of Special Projects for Hiram College, Associate Member Tuskegee Airmen North Coast Chapter, Scholarship Committee, Central Division, National Tuskegee Airmen, FAA Certified Flight Instructor.
+President Member Tuskegee Airmen North Coast Chapter, Scholarship Committee, Central Division, National Tuskegee Airmen, FAA Certified Flight Instructor.

 Course Description: This course will study group dynamics and leadership theories using the Tuskegee Airmen experiment as a basis.
 We will examine how racism can be successfully combated with ethics, and how goal setting, nonverbal communications, and strong group leadership can overcome seemingly insurmountable obstacles.